Bahamas health minister says Hurricane Dorian death toll raises to 30

 Bahamian authorities said the Category 5 storm with 185 mph winds left at least 30 people dead and hundreds have vanished.
-As the storm turned the paradisaic tropical beauty into hell for some, survivors are looking for a way out.
+As the storm turned the paradisaic tropical beauty into hell, some survivors are looking for a way out.

-Carol Lowe said she feels lucky.
-She expects the number of victims to rise significantly.
-The U.S. Coast Guard helped her to escape to Nassau with her 90-year-old mother from Great Abaco's Marsh Harbour.
+Carol Lowe said she expects the number of victims to rise significantly.
+The U.S. Coast Guard helped her to escape to Nassau Thursday with her 90-year-old mother from Great Abaco's Marsh Harbour.
 She saw the damage from above.

 "Because of the bodies and stuff, you know, it will be unsanitary," Lowe said, adding that she fears survivors are now at risk of dying of diseases and crimes related to the chaotic aftermath of the storm.

+Injured survivors continued to arrive to a medical staging area in Nassau.
+The U.S. Navy is coordinating flights in and out of Freeport, Grand Bahama's largest city, which took a beating during the storm.
 The public and private sector in South Florida is playing a large part in the international humanitarian effort.

-The U.S. Navy is coordinating flights in and out of Freeport, Grand Bahama's largest city, which took a beating during the storm.
+"There are a lot of traumatic injuries, fractures, lacerations.
+They are coming on with small and severe infections like cellulitis and gangrene," said Dr. Alvery Hanna, the director of the Bahamas' National Emergency Medical Services.

+Martysta Turnquest is among a group of volunteers who are running a private evacuation effort with charter flights to Nassau.
+Turnquest said they evacuated about 130 people on Thursday.
+She said their effort is not going fast enough.

 "It's crazy," said Ostian Dean, while holding her baby girl, after the U.S. Coast Guard rescued them from Marsh Harbour, where the storm destroyed her home.
 "Life in Abaco as we know it ...
 Gone!
 Abaco is finished."